 As the nation collectively bemoans the sluggish progression of the UK’s departure from the European Union, those looking to move house could be forgiven for delaying their decision until there is more certainty.
-We speak to Rob Clifford, chief executive at national mortgage network, Stonebridge, for his take on the current market and what you should consider when looking for your next mortgage product.
+Rob Clifford, Chief Executive of Stonebridge, provides his take on the current market and what you should consider when looking for your next mortgage product.

 It would be easy to suggest that the ongoing Brexit pantomime, and talk of an economic downturn in the event of a disorderly departure, could prompt would-be homebuyers to hold off making a mortgage application.